DreamEcho100/lognmaze/src/utils/core/appData/blogs/mazen-mohamed/5- Useful HTML elements you may not know.md

 As a web developer **HTML** is one of the first languages we learn but it's tricky to learn everything about it and utilize its full potential since it has so many to offer and some of it you may never need and the demand to keep up and update your other skills like in `CSS`, `JavaScript`, any other languages, or **frameworks**_/_**libraries** you Know or want to learn.

-Since **semantic HTML** has become common, so many new Tags are introduced.
+Since **semantic HTML** has become common, so many new tags are introduced.
 But we usually stick to the common ones like `<nav></nav>` `<header></header>` `<footer></footer>` etc... .

-But it's never too late to learn about the useful Tags that get overlooked or misunderstood despite their benefit.
-So here in this blog, we will cover some rare and useful **HTML** Tags that I think developers probably don’t know to help you discover the power of some under-used Tags.
+But it's never too late to learn about the useful tags that get overlooked or misunderstood despite their benefit.
+So here in this blog, we will cover some rare and useful **HTML** tags that I think developers probably don’t know to help you discover the power of some under-used tags.

 ## Address (\<address></address>)